Pyrmont Fire Station.

 The challenge: Working with tier one Architect Group GSA; Artel was enlisted by to undertake the restoration and extension of the Pyrmont Fire Station – a major task that involved restoring original features and expanding the facility to meet modern requirements.

-Our work on this project has delivered for our clients the UDIA Award for Excellence in Urban Design + Adaptive Reuse.
+Our work on this project has delivered for our clients the UDIA Award for Excellence in Urban Design + Adaptive Reuse and the Masters Builders Award Winners 2016.

 The scope: Artel came on board in the early works stage of the process, handling the safe removal of hazardous materials.
 Our goal was to retain as much of the original building as possible – so with this in mind, we upgraded its structural integrity to a Category 4 seismic stabilisation (meaning it can now withstand major earthquakes and other natural disasters).